-Dramaturgy, Interdisciplinary, Climate Change, Mythopoeisis
+Dramaturgy, Interdisciplinary performance, Climate Change, Mythopoeisis

 I teach a combination of practice and theory, and my teaching assumes that practice and research are always intertwined.

-Having started from a concern with the politics of form, I am interested in how the theatre event can open up spaces for practiced vulnerability and can encounter with difficult territories such as climate change.
+Having started from a concern with the politics of form, I am interested in how the theatre event can open up spaces for practiced vulnerability and can encounter with difficult territories such as the climate crisis.
 I have a strong focus on spectatorship, participation, and the transformative in performance and performance process.
-My framing of both research and practice draws significantly on the work of Bracha Ettinger to underpin how we theorise the encounter in performance.
+My framing of both research and practice draws on the work of Bracha Ettinger to underpin how we theorise the encounter in performance.

-I write and perform my own work as part of my practice based research into vulnerability and intimacy in performance and I am currently examining how this can contribute to the spectator experience and the workings of the piece on a dramaturgical level.
+I write and perform my own work as part of my practice-based research into vulnerability and intimacy in performance and I am currently examining how this can contribute to the spectator experience and the workings of the piece on a dramaturgical level.
 In my collaborative work, I am also working across textual, performative and choreographic practices as a director, dramaturg and performer.

 - PhD : “From Narrative to Spectacle: An examination of Contemporary Theatre performance”, University of Hull, 2009.